-Juanita Torrence-Thompson is the owner, Editor-in-Chief and publisher of
+Juanita Torrence-Thompson is a published poet and the former owner, Editor-in-Chief and publisher of

 32-year old international literary magazine, Möbius, The Poetry Magazine.